leanprover-community/flt-regular/README.md

   - `number_theory/regular_primes.lean` we give the definition of what a regular number is.
   - `number_theory/cyclotomic/` contains the definition of a cyclotomic extension and the results we need.
 Results specific to `ℚ` are in `number_theory/cyclotomic/rat.lean`.
-  - `ready_for_mathlib/discriminant` contains the definition and the result we need about the discriminant.
+  - `ready_for_mathlib/discriminant` contains the definition and the results we need about the discriminant.

 ## Brief note on type theory